A new career journey with Krysalis Neuro OT

 "But, at the time, I was running all the disability sessions at the centre.
 They were for adults and children with mixed disabilities, where we would look at trying watersports like kayaking, abseiling, sailing, and power boating.

 "And I loved it!
-And that's how I met OTs and physiotherapists.
+And that's how I met Occupational Therapists and physiotherapists.
 They used to come along with their clients."

 But one day, particularly, stands out in Katy's memory as a tide-turning in her life.
-"I just remember one of the OTs saying, 'You should be in occupational therapy and me replying, 'What's that?'"
+"I just remember one of the Occuapational Therapists saying, 'You should be in occupational therapy' and me replying, 'What's that?'"

 However, the suggestion prompted Katy to add occupational therapy to the list of professions she was now exploring since commercial diving was out of the question.

-"And then I met a lovely lady who ran a paediatrics unit in Barnstable, and she said, if you become an OT and want a placement opportunity, let me know.
+"And then I met a lovely lady who ran a paediatrics unit in Barnstable, and she said 'if you become an Occupational Therapist and want a placement opportunity, let me know.'

-"And I went, thank you very much, didn't think much about it and then did a bit more research into being an OT or a paramedic for the RAF.
+"And I went 'thank you very much' didn't think much about it.
+After, I did a bit more research into being an Occcupational Therapist, but also a paramedic for the RAF.

 However, all that was to change when Katy discovered that Plymouth University also offered a degree course in occupational therapy.

-So, she applied and was accepted and what she found she "really enjoyed", especially the work placements that gave her valuable hands-on experience.
+So, she applied and was accepted and found that she "really enjoyed" it, especially the work placements that gave her valuable hands-on experience.

 "I had some really rounded placements," she remembers.
 "The first was in a dementia and mental health secure unit.
 For the second, I took that lady up on her offer in paediatrics.